-Two Japanese attempted to blow up Two Japanese attempted to blow up a dock at Vladivostok but did not succeed.
+Two Japanese attempted to blow up a dock at Vladivostek but did not suc-ceed.
 They escaped.
-A Japanese barber at Vladivostok, deeming himself insulted by a Russian officer, shot him dead and then dramatically announced that he was a captain on the Japanese general staff and was not used to taking insults.
+A Japanese barber at Vladivostok, deeming himself in-sulted by a Russian officer, shot him lead and then dramatically announced that he was a captain on the Japanese general staff and was not used to tak-ing insults.